mitsuhiko/lucumr/2016/5/18/for-our-children.rst

   for instance does not seem to exist here.

 * **Fear of change**.
-I think this is a typical Austrian problem but to smaller extend it probably exists elsewhere too.
+I think this is a typical Austrian problem but to smaller extent it probably exists elsewhere too.
 Everything new is torpedoed until it cannot be avoided any more because every single other country already did it before.
 That applies to smoking bans as much as to embracing of credit cards, online services, acceptance of